Nauja/kanjidb/README.md

 # Building a database

-The command `kanjidb build` requires a YAML configuration file describing all steps to run for building a database.
+The command `kanjidb build` requires a YAML configuration file describing all steps that will run for building the database.
 Start by creating a file named `config.yml` and looking like this:

 ```yaml